OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/objects-and-enums.md

 # Resource Objects

-Below are the objects schema details for the different available resources of OpsHub Integration Manager.
+Below are the objects schema details for the different available resources of <code class="expression">space.vars.SITENAME</code>.
 In the below schema structure:
 - **Name**: Represents the name of the field.
 - **Description**: Represents the description of the field.